Skip to main content

 Description

 Construction of the Great Wagon Road is making progress.
 North Carolina Department of Transportation (NCDOT) crews are relocating overhead utilities and installing underground infrastructure, including water, sewer, and natural gas lines.
-Residents may already notice asphalt being placed.

 Although the contract extends to 2029, we anticipate the project to be completed earlier.
 This project will ease traffic on Shallowford Road and control our growth while supporting change.